-Finding the right conflict resolution strategies for empaths and introverts can be difficult, as neither deal with conflict very well.
+Finding a way out of conflict can be difficult as an empath or an introvert, as neither deals with conflict very well.
 Empaths find conflict difficult, as they hate to upset another person.
-They feel guilt when they do and are likely to be a pushover in trying to resolve conflicts which arise, which can leave them feeling worse in the long run.
+They feel guilt when they do and are likely to be a pushover in trying to resolve conflicts that arise, which can leave them feeling worse in the long run.

 Introverts, on the other hand, struggle to deal with conflict because they do not have the kind personality to master conflict management.
 They shy away from conflict, which can leave the conflict unresolved and deteriorate important relationships.